June 25, 2020

 The Office has seven mandates under five pieces of legislation:

-- Ministers’ Staff Ethical Conduct, providing conflict of interest advice to public servants in ministers’ offices;
+- Ministers’ Staff Ethical Conduct, providing conflict of interest advice and direction to public servants in ministers’ offices;

 - Lobbyist Registration, operating Ontario’s lobbyist registry and conducting investigations into matters of potential non-compliance;